Bourkekev/ms3-your-recipe-hub/README.md

 $ git remote add heroku <your heroku git url>
 ```

-Heroku is now set a remote.
+Heroku is now set as a remote.

 ### 4. Push to Heroku
 You can just push the code to Heroku with the command: